emilyhalford/google_trends_lightning_talk/README.md

 # google_trends_lightning_talk
-Code and Google Slides link associated with my 09/01/2020 RLadiesNYC Lightning Talk
+This repo includes the code associated with my 09/01/2020 RLadiesNYC Lightning Talk.
+Unfortunately, the actual repo containing all of my work for the publication that I used this data for also includes confidential data and is therefore private.
+However, I have included code for constructing a sample ARIMA model with search data for "crisis text line" along with the code that I presented during my talk.